apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Meritocracy

 HugeGraph was incubated at Baidu in 2016 and open sourced on [GitHub](https://github.com/hugegraph/hugegraph) in 2018.
 The project(include sub-projects) now has 30+ contributors from many companies.
 Some of these contributors become committers, and the project has hundreds of known users around the world.
 We will follow Apache's Meritocracy way to re-organize the community roles.
 We have set up the PPMC Team and Committer Team.
-Contributions are welcomed and highly valued.
+Of course, contributions are welcomed and highly valued.
 New contributors are guided and reviewed by existing PMC members.
 When an active contributor has submitted enough good patches, PMC will start a vote to promote him/her to become a member of Committer Team or PMC Team.

 #### Community